anacondazz2/anacondazz2/README.md

 - 🔭 Currently working on automated testing software at the Government of Ontario.

-- 📚 In my free time, my favourite things to do are learning competitive programming and systems programming.
+- 📚 In my free time, my favourite things to do are learning DSA and systems programming.

 - 🤝 Always open to collaborating on exciting projects!